rhel-labs/learn-katacoda/ansible-idm/step4.md

-# Install the IPA client
+# Install the IdM client

-In this lab, we will be using *host03* as the IPA client host.
+In this lab, we will be using *host03* as the IdM client host.

 Using the *control* node tab of the lab, install the FreeIPA client on *host03* -